 Plants need nutrients most when they are young and growing vigorously, which is early spring in most parts of the country.
 A good practice is to turn fertilizer — preferably organic fertilizer — into the soil a week or so before you plant to give the fertilizer time to release nutrients.

 Fertilizing a second time about two weeks after you plant or sow seeds is recommended to help flowers and vegetables get the growing season off to a good start, but the amount you apply depends on what you're growing.
-Plants that grow quickly need more fertilizer at this time than others, such as corn and tomatoes, which experience a second growth spurt later in the season.
+Plants that grow quickly need more fertilizer at this time than others, such as annual corn (Zea mays) and tomatoes (Solanum lycopersicum, USDA zones 10-11), which experience a second growth spurt later in the season.
 These long-season crops need less fertilizer at planting and a second larger application when the growth spurt occurs in June or July.

 Perennial plants usually need two applications of fertilizer per season, and although the best time to fertilize depends on the plant, most benefit from an application in the early spring to encourage growth and a second one in the fall.
 You should also fertilize to stimulate new growth whenever you cut back a plant.
 Generally speaking, the faster a plant grows, the more fertilizer it needs, but remember that too much fertilizer is not good for plant health.
 You should also avoid fertilizing a newly transplanted plant because some of the severed roots can absorb too much nitrogen and burn.
 It's best to wait two to three weeks for the roots to get established before feeding them.